antor44/livestream_video/README.md

 # playlist4whisper GUI

+**Warning: When updating, you may need to delete your previous configuration files in the installation directory: config_iptv.json, config_youtube.json, config_twitch.json and others config_xxx.json.**

-"Playlist4Whisper" is an application that displays a playlist for "livestream_video.sh".
-It plays an online video and uses AI technology to transcribe the audio into text.
-It supports multi-instance and multi-user execution, and allows for changing options per channel and global options.
+Playlist4Whisper is an application designed to display playlists for 'livestream_video.sh'.
+It plays online videos and utilizes AI technology to transcribe audio into text.
+The application supports a fully configurable timeshift feature, multi-instance and multi-user execution, and allows for changing options per channel and global options."

-Author: Antonio R. Version: 1.84 License: GPL 3.0
+Author: Antonio R. Version: 2.00 License: GPL 3.0

 #